-(7) The building at the Orland Park, IL facility was demolished and cleared and the 73 acre parcel is vacant.
+(6) The building at the Orland Park, IL facility was demolished and cleared.
+The 73-acre parcel is vacant and currently being negotiated for sale.

 We believe that our facilities and equipment generally are well maintained, in good condition and suitable for our purposes and adequate for our present operations.
 While we currently have excess manufacturing capacity in certain of our facilities, utilization is subject to change based on customer demand.
 We can give no assurances that we will not have excess manufacturing capacity or encounter capacity constraints over the long term.